dotnet/csharpstandard/standard/classes.md

 A method declared as an iterator ([§15.14](classes.md#1514-iterators)) may not have input parameters.

-In a method that takes reference parameters, it is possible for multiple names to represent the same storage location.
+In a method that takes input parameters, it is possible for multiple names to represent the same storage location.

 #### 15.6.2.3 Reference parameters